Hidden Away (2014 film): Release

+Production

 Rueda wanted to center the idea of adolescence and homosexuality in the discussion around Hidden Away.
 In his own words, he felt that most areas of society feel uncomfortable talking about the sexuality of teenagers.
 One of interesting aspects of his casting is that he did not want to limit the actors to identifying as gay themselves.
-His logic behind this process was that by limiting who could audition, the turnout would be lower and he might not find the actors that he was looking for.
-The result were two actors who were not gay—-or at least Rueda is unaware of their sexuality.
-While the process was difficult for both actors, they found that their innocence and transition with discomfort was not that far from what someone who is in the closet at their age would have to confront.
-Additionally, Adil had a serious connection with Ibra's character as a Moroccan immigrant who had personally experienced racism himself.
-Despite critics who noted the lack of sexual activity between the two actors, Rueda maintains that the sexual nature of their relationship was not the purpose of the film, but rather the moments before sex and the feelings that one cannot control emotionally.
+His logic behind this process was that, by limiting who could audition, the turnout would be lower and he might not find the actors that he was looking for.

-Rueda found that the relationship between Moroccan adolescence and queer adolescence had parallel realities that he attempted to explore in the creation of this film.
+Rueda found that the relationship between Moroccan and queer adolescence had parallel realities that he attempted to explore in the creation of this film.
 He felt that the way that Spain treats both demographics pushed them to live a escondidas or "hidden away".
-Rueda contents that Spain lives in a bubble where anyone who challenges that normativity threatens to pop that bubble, and this creates fear in the normative community.
+Rueda contests that Spain lives in a bubble where anyone who challenges that normativity threatens to pop that bubble, creating fear in the normative community.
 Therefore, some people must live hidden away within, or outside that bubble.

 Awards

-Although Hidden Away did not win any awards, it was nominated four times.
+Although Hidden Away did not win any awards, it was nominated six times.
 It was also presented at the first LGTBI Life Festival at La Institución Ferial Alicantina (IFA).